vmware-tanzu/secrets-manager/docs/_pages/0180-use-cases.md

 layout: post
 prev_url: /docs/production/
 permalink: /docs/use-cases/
-next_url: /docs/use-cases-overview/
+next_url: /docs/use-case-overview/
 ---

 ## Introduction 🐢

-This document lists various use cases to register secrets to Kubernetes workloads using **VMware Secrets Manager**, in tutorial form.
+This section lists various use cases to register secrets to Kubernetes workloads using **VMware Secrets Manager**, in tutorial form.
 Each tutorial isolated in itself, explaining a specific feature of **VMware Secrets Manager**.